MatheusMeM/mnds_site/README.md

 -   **`feat(core): establish project's data layer and API contract`**
     -   The initial data architecture was created, decoupling content from code via `projects.json` and a `projectLoader` utility.

+-   **`feat(ui): implement full project detail view`**
+    -   The project detail view now displays all project metadata, descriptive text, and media gallery with proper handling of both images and videos.
+The component is styled professionally and is fully responsive.

+-   **`refactor(ui): update header to scrolling layout and add link animations`**
+    -   The header was refactored to a scrolling layout with the logo on the left and navigation links on the right.
+Navigation links now feature a subtle underline and brightness animation on hover.
+The MNDS logo is now a clickable link that navigates to the home view.

 ---